adenger/subpred4/reports/02_ml_models_graph/report.md

 - hefe
   - amid / amino acid derivative

+## ML-Model

+I implemented a simple SVM-RBF model with basic hyperparameter optimization.

+There are two kinds of optional features selection:

+- Anova-based feature selection that optimized the percentile of best features
+- FeatureCombinator from manuscript 1 tries all combinations of features and feature generation parameters (such as psiblast iterations or blast database) and selects the optimal one based on training data.

+The Chebi-terms are used as labels.

+The model is optimized using F1 score, and evaluated with F1/precision/recall for the individual classes.

 ## Comparison of SVM results with other measures

 je mehr trennung desto weniger accuracy?